-This quote serves as a great reminder especially if one wanted to give advice or even “lecture” someone.
+This quote serves as a great reminder, especially if one wants to give advice or even “lecture” someone.

 Take note of the other person’s feelings.

-How would he/she feel if you use that word?
+How would he/she feel if you used that word?
 Is it blunt?
 Is it way too negative?

 There’s just a thin line between nice words and harsh words.
 It’ll make or break, for example, a relationship.

-Have you come across a mom scolds her child loudly in public without considering the child’s feeling?
+Have you come across a mom scolds her child loudly in public without considering the child’s feelings?
 Is it because the child is a child and doesn’t know anything about embarrassment?

 Or, what about a man yells at a woman in front of other people?

-Even though the intention might be good, such as the mom wanted the kid to behave better, you never knew how such experience would affect the kid later on.
+Even though the intention might be good, such as the mom wanting the kid to behave better, you never knew how such experience would affect the kid later on.

-Anyway, what are you going to do with this orange pattern masking tape?
+Anyway, what do you do with this orange pattern masking tape?

 Have you encountered someone who just talked without considering your feelings?
 How do you deal with it?